apache/iceberg/site/docs/spark.md

 spark.sql.catalog.hive_prod = org.apache.iceberg.spark.SparkCatalog
 spark.sql.catalog.hive_prod.type = hive
 spark.sql.catalog.hive_prod.uri = thrift://metastore-host:port
+# omit uri to use the same URI as Spark: hive.metastore.uris in hive-site.xml
 ```

 Iceberg also supports a directory-based catalog in HDFS that can be configured using `type=hadoop`: